dmpop/pellicola/README.md

 - **Downloads** With the download option in the _config.php_ file enabled, visitors can download photos.
 Downloads are password protected by default.
 Password protection can be disabled by leaving `$download_password` in the _config.php_ file empty.
 - **RAW downloads** For each photo in the JPEG format, you can upload the accompanying RAW file, and Pellicola automatically adds a download link to it when the download option is enabled.
 - **Support for subfolders** Photos inside the default photo directory can be organized into subfolders.
-- **Statistics** View basic statistics: camera models, focal length stats, the total number of photos and RAW files, disk usage, total number of downloads, and number of downloads of each file (if enabled).
+- **Statistics** View basic statistics: camera models, focal length stats, the total number of photos and RAW files, disk usage, and the total number of downloads.
 - **Access keys** The application supports [access keys](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/accesskey) for common actions.
 - **Internationalization** support.
 Pellicola automatically detects and picks the right language.
 Localizing Pellicola is a matter of translating text strings in an appropriate _.ini_ file.
 - **RSS feed** The application automatically generates an RSS feed with newly added photos.